 Changes to Convoy

-The i98FM Camp Quality Convoy is broadening its focus in 2016 with a new name and greater charitable reach.
+In 2016 Our Convoy broadened its focus in 2016 with a new name and greater charitable reach.

-The region’s biggest one-day fundraising event has been rebadged as the i98FM Illawarra Convoy to reflect its commitment to broaden the support to the Illawarra and South Coast community, including the founding beneficiary, Camp Quality.
+The region’s biggest one-day fundraising event has been rebadged as the i98FM Illawarra Convoy to reflect its commitment to broaden the support to the Illawarra and South Coast community.

 “We began with the goal of raising $20,000 for kids and their families who are living with cancer and in the first year the Illawarra community took up the gauntlet and donated $52,000.
 That generosity has grown to the point that we now feel we can broaden the scope of our support to the many worthy charitable causes in the region,” he said.